 - State: It is represented by the attributes of an object.
 It also reflects the properties of an object.

 - Behavior: It is represented by the methods of an object.
 It also reflects the response of an object to other objects.

 - Identity: It gives a unique name to an object and enables one object to interact with other objects.

 When an object of a class is created, the class is said to be instantiated.
 All the instances share the attributes and the behavior of the class.
 But the values of those attributes, i.e. the state are unique for each object.
 A single class may have any number of instances.

 In the above example, an object is created which is basically a dog named Rodger.
 This class only has two class attributes that tell us that Rodger is a dog and a mammal.

-- If we have a method which takes no arguments, then we still have to have one argument.
+- If we have a method that takes no arguments, then we still have to have one argument.

 - This is similar to this pointer in C++ and this reference in Java.

-__init__ method is similar to constructors in C++ and Java.
-Constructors are used to initialize the object’s state.
+The __init__ method is similar to constructors in C++ and Java.
+Constructors are used to initializing the object’s state.
 Like methods, a constructor also contains a collection of statements(i.e. instructions) that are executed at the time of Object creation.
-It is run as soon as an object of a class is instantiated.
+It runs as soon as an object of a class is instantiated.
 The method is useful to do any initialization you want to do with your object.

 Hello, my name is Nikhil